opendatasoft/ods-documentation/source/sourcing_and_processing_data/connectors/json.rst

      * Description
      * Values
    * * JSON root
-     * Path to the json array on which the extractor will iterate to get the records
+     * Path to the json array on which the connector will iterate to get the records
      * None if JSON array, "items" if JSON object
    * * JSON object
      * Relative path of the json object you want to extract (from JSON root)